-This Bank Directive shall apply to all staff who are in a permanent employment relationship (full-time, part-time or on an hourly basis), and to apprentices.
+The present Bank Directive shall apply to all SNB staff.
+This includes those who are in a permanent or fixed-term employment relationship (full-time, part-time or on an hourly basis) as well as apprentices.

-The Bank Directive may, on a contractual basis, be declared fully or partially applicable to temporarily employed staff, to agents and other persons working for the SNB.
+The provisions of this Bank Directive may, on a contractual basis, be declared fully or partially applicable to agents and other persons working for the SNB.